 Many schools are looking and have the funds to build a specific academic department.
 Whether you excel in math, business, or physics, there may be a scholarship for you.
 You’ll need to contact the Department Head to see if they’re willing to help you.
 These scholarships are often available in STEM fields — science , technology , engineering, and mathematics.
 These departments are seeking new research and expertise, so you need to show your track record and make the investment worthwhile.

 A tuition waiver allows students not to pay a portion of their tuition.
 While not all schools grant international students a tuition waiver, a handful to do.
-The school will specify the requirements to be met for a waiver of tuition.
+The school will specify the requirements to be met before international students qualify for a waiver of tuition.
 It can be based on citizenship, academic performance, or part of a fellowship or grant.
 Do your research, look at the school’s website, and talk to your admissions counsellor or an international student advisor to find out more about eligibility.

 Working in the U.S. to supplement your financial support is difficult for international students.
 F-1 students may work part-time on campus if they are in good academic standing or have completed their academic programme.
 For OPT or CPT approval, your work must be directly related to your major.
 Check with your International Student Advisor if you can work during your studies.

-If you still need funds, there are international student loans that can cover your U.S. education’s total cost, including your tuition, transportation, living and food expenses.
+If you still need funds, there are international student loans that can cover your U.S. education’s total cost, including your tuition, transportation, some living expenses and food expenses.
 As long as you attend an accredited school, several lenders will work with international students.
 In most cases, you can apply online and get approval within days.
 Remember, international student loans allow you to borrow money, but you’ll need to pay back the money with additional borrowing costs.
-Check all the details and compare lenders to find the right loan.
+Check all the details and compare lenders to find the right international student loan.

 Study abroad loans are available for US citizens and permanent residents planning to study abroad.
 It doesn’t matter if you will be doing a short-term study abroad program through your college, or if you will be doing a full degree program abroad – you are eligible for a ton of financial aid!